green-code-initiative/ecoCode-common/doc/starter-pack.md

 ## Sonarqube Plugin

 Here is official documentation to understand how to develop a sonar plugin : <https://docs.sonarqube.org/latest/extend/developing-plugin/>
-But ... we are going to help you more specifically for `ecoCode` project in following sections.
+But ... we are going to help you more specifically for `creedengo` project in following sections.

 ### How a SonarQube plugin works